Roenicke, Brewers at loss for lack of power

 "We're not an on-base team.
 We're a slugging team," Roenicke said.
 "We depend on these guys to drive the ball."

-Around the horn • The Brewers trotted out a more conventional lineup Sunday, putting Ryan Braun back into the third spot a day after his big league debut as a leadoff hitter.
+• The Brewers trotted out a more conventional lineup Sunday, putting Ryan Braun back into the third spot a day after his big league debut as a leadoff hitter.

 Roenicke was pleased to see the plan pay off as Braun got on base three times and scored in the first inning, but ideally Braun will play the part of run producer as the Brewers look to get back on track.